Eliastik/page-shadow/ROADMAP.md

         * [x] Auto cloud backup doesn't work: error with window.navigator.platform not available in Background Service Worker
     * [ ] Test on Firefox
 * [x] Option to attenuate color of Preserve color function
+    * [ ] Prevent the attenuation of subelements (when enabling Colored elements attenuation)?

 #### Bugs